NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 In the [Quran 6:37](https://quran.com/6/37); [6:109](https://quran.com/6/109); [13:7](https://quran.com/13/7); [17:59](https://quran.com/17/59) and [20:20](https://quran.com/10/20) it says that Muhammad never did any miracles.
 But in [Sahih al Bukhari 3637](https://sunnah.com/bukhari:3637) it says that he DID do a miracle.

+## Are people ransomed from hell or not.

+[The Quran says there will be no ransoms whatsoever on judgment day.](#no-ransom) But one Hadith says [muslims will be ransomed from hell by Christians and Jews taking their places in hell.](#ransomed-from-hell).

 # Errors

 Historical and factual errors